Arturbik01/optimagroth-mvn/README.md

 Before run container, I need to stop postgresql service.
 It's not comfortable.
 I want to run localhost psql and container psql without exception for "already used port"
 I think take time to study English.
 - Next I want to practice git branch, merge, etc. Command from add to push I learned.

+#### 02.05.2024 - Continue to learn Eureka and Docker
+- I'm refreshed my mind and skills for Docker.
+Meeting with Eureka and Load Balancer
+- Now I use OS Windows.
+This is very different feel.
+It's so hardly better linux.